Debt Management

 If something on the bill seems wrong:

 - Can you please send me an itemized bill?
-(Reference prices at fairhealthconsumer.org)

-- I would like to speak to someone about my bill, I have noticed a few things that look like errors.
+- I would like to speak to someone about my bill, because I have noticed a few things that look like errors.

 When you are negotiating: